canzarlab/fortuna/README.md

 ```
 ## Example dataset

 An example dataset can be downloaded [here](https://fizika-my.sharepoint.com/:u:/g/personal/lborozan_unios_hr/EaprBlTdJU5Ekt6-EKRkyr8B1KFRbbptoCDLjrFMgv-pqQ?e=vmPJVY&download=1).
-It contains approximately 240,000 reads taken from a sample 4 (patient id 11352.p1) in [4] that map to gene STAT1. fortuna will map over 99% of those reads and find slightly over 1000 reads supporting a novel exon skipping at chr2:190984393-190986854.
+It contains approximately 240,000 reads taken from sample 4 (patient id 11352.p1) in [4] that map to gene STAT1. fortuna will map over 99% of those reads and find slightly over 1000 reads supporting a novel exon skipping at chr2:190984393-190986854.
 After extracting the data to the root fortuna folder, use the following commands.

 ```
 cd sample